brandonlind/varscan_pipeline/README.md

 # bcftools individually sequenced pipeline

 WARNING - THIS IS NOT THE VARSCAN PIPELINE, THIS IS USED FOR INDIVIDUAL DATA.
-ALL SAMPLES ARE ASSUMED TO BE DIPLOID - THE PLOIDY COLUMN ISN'T USED.
-THIS PIPELINE WILL END WITH RAW UNFILTERED SNPS IN VCF FORMAT.
+THE PLOIDY INFORMATION FOR EACH SAMPLE IS PASSED TO BCFTOOLS WITH --samples-file.
+THIS PIPELINE WILL END WITH MINIMALLY FILTERED SNPS IN VCF FORMAT (MAF >= 0.0, MQ >=20, GQ>=20, missing data < 25%).
 TRIMMING, MAPPING, AND PARALLELIZATION ARE THE SAME AS VARSCAN PIPELINE (except depth > 5 for each sample, AC>=5).
 OTHER FEATURES ARE NOT AVAILABLE:  `--translate` `--rm_paralogs` `--rm_repeats`

 ```
 # the final steps of the pipeline are as follows for each parallel call (determined by bedfiles) - after this, all vcfs are combined with bcftools concat
-bcftools mpileup --min-MQ 30 --min-BQ 20 -B -f [ref] [bamfiles] | -a "DP,AD" | /home/lindb/src/bcftools-1.11/bcftools call -G - -Ov -mv -f GQ,GP > initial.vcf
+bcftools mpileup --min-MQ 20 --min-BQ 20 -B -f [ref] [bamfiles] | -a "DP,AD" | bcftools call -G - -Ov -mv -f GQ,GP --samples-file {sampfile} > initial.vcf
-bcftools filter -i 'FORMAT/DP>=5 & MQ>=30 & FORMAT/GQ >=20 & AC >=5 & F_MISSING <0.25' initial.vcf > final.vcf
+bcftools filter -i 'FORMAT/DP>=5 & MQ>=20 & FORMAT/GQ >=20 & AC >=5 & F_MISSING <0.25 & MAF>=0.01' initial.vcf > final.vcf
 bgzip -f final.vcf
 ```

 Call SNPs and INDELs across individuals using samtools/bcftools.
 Once started, the pipeline will carry on through SNP filtering, automatically sbatching jobs when appropriate.
 If applied on startup, user will receive an email when pipeline is finished.
 Various ways to customize available, see help and usage below.

-I HAVE NOT UPDATED ANYTHING BELOW HERE TO REFLECT THE BCFTOOLS PIPELINE
+I HAVE NOT UPDATED ANYTHING BELOW HERE TO REFLECT THE BCFTOOLS PIPELINE (except help menu)

 ---
 ## Pipeline workflow